ku1ik/rainbow/README.markdown

 Both `color` and `background` accept color specified in any of the following ways:

-* color number (where 0 is black, 1 is red, 2 is green and so on):
+* ANSI color number (where 0 is black, 1 is red, 2 is green and so on):
   `Rainbow("hello").color(1)`

-* color name as a symbol (:black, :red, :green, :yellow, :blue, :magenta, :cyan, :white):
+* [ANSI color](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) name or [X11 color](https://en.wikipedia.org/wiki/X11_color_names) name as a symbol:
   `Rainbow("hello").color(:yellow)`.
   This can be simplified to `Rainbow("hello").yellow`

+  See [Color list](#user-content-color-list) for all available color names.
+  Note that ANSI colors can be changed in accordance with terminal setting.
+  But X11 color is just a syntax sugar for RGB triplet.
+So you always see what you specified.

 * RGB triplet as separate values in the range 0-255:
   `Rainbow("hello").color(115, 23, 98)`